SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

           // Fall back to earlier iOS and OS X APIs
       }

-.. x*  Bogus * paired with the in the listing, to fix VIM syntax highlighting.
+.. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

 The availability condition above specifies that on iOS, the body of the ``if`` executes only on iOS 9 and later;